Lee Valley White Water Centre: Post-Games use

 The venue opened again to the public after the Games as part of the Olympic Legacy Works.
 Spectator seating was removed and the venue returned to providing a leisure attraction for canoeing and white-water rafting and a competition venue for elite events, to be managed by Lee Valley Regional Park Authority.
 In April 2011 it was confirmed that the centre would host the 2015 ICF Canoe Slalom World Championships.

-A£6.3 million redevelopment project was completed in February 2014 leading to the creation of new visitor facilities and new offices and training base for the GB Canoe Slalom team.
+A £6.3 million redevelopment project was completed in February 2014 leading to the creation of new visitor facilities and new offices and training base for the GB Canoe Slalom team.

 Design

 The main facility building is designed by FaulknerBrowns Architects.
 The canoe course is located within a wider parkland setting designed by U.S.-based landscape architects Michael Van Valkenburgh Associates.
 White-water course specialists Whitewater Parks International, working with civil and structural engineers Cundall, are the designers of the white-water courses.
 Indigo Planning were the planning consultants and managed the preparation of the Environmental Statement.
 Stage D of the design process was completed by Morrison Construction The Team of S2o Design and Engineering and Engineering Paddler Designs completed the detail design of the white-water channel itself.
 The detail design of the white-water channel involved the creation of a 1:10 Froude scaled physical model that resulted in numerous changes to the initial white-water channel design.
 One of these changes was the conceptualization, design and implementation of the RapidBlocs Obstacle system.
 The RapidBlocs system allows course operators to reconfigure the placement of boulders, eddies, and rapids to meet design objectives.
 S2o and EPD were further responsible for course tuning and commissioning.

-Following nomination from Broxbourne Borough Council, Lee Valley White Water Centre won a special commendation at the 2011 Hertfordshire Building Futures Awards in recognition of the excellence of its design in meeting the needs of the sport, and the understated addition it makes to its parkland setting.

-The centre has also won or been shortlisted for the following awards: 2012 winner of the Royal Institute of British Architects East Spirit of Ingenuity Award; 2012 winner of Secured by Design Award; 2011 Essex Tourism Awards (shortlisted) Best Large Attraction and Best Tourism Experience.